anandanraju/Power_BI_Dashboard_Projects/README.md

 Welcome to our Power BI dashboard project repository! 🚀 In this project, I've created an interactive dashboard using Power BI that visualizes data related to multiple purchase items from various sources.
 ## Overview
 The goal of this project is to provide insights into consumer behavior and purchasing trends across different platforms.
-By analyzing data from Amazon, YouTube, Starbucks, and other sources, we aim to uncover valuable insights that can inform marketing strategies, product development, and decision-making processes.
+By analyzing data from Amazon, Healthcare  and other sources, we aim to uncover valuable insights that can inform marketing strategies, product development, and decision-making processes.

 ## Key Features
 #### Interactive Visualizations:
 Our Power BI dashboard offers interactive visualizations that allow users to explore data and gain insights through filters, slicers, and drill-down capabilities.
-Multi-Source Integration: We've integrated data from diverse sources including Amazon sales data, YouTube engagement metrics, Starbucks transaction records, and more to provide a comprehensive view of consumer behavior.
+Multi-Source Integration: We've integrated data from diverse sources including Amazon sales data, Healthcare engagement metrics and more to provide a comprehensive view of consumer behavior.
 #### Cross-Platform Analysis:
 The dashboard enables cross-platform analysis, allowing users to compare purchasing patterns and trends across different platforms and products.
 Real-Time Data Updates: The dashboard is designed to fetch and display real-time data updates, ensuring that users have access to the latest information for informed decision-making.